TSA 8-SESSION WEBINAR SERIES:

 Effective Lobbying Scenarios and Rehearsal

-In this practical session, TSA President Don Moors, Partner Scott Munnoch and other TSA personnel will walk participants through mock meetings with a Member of Parliament and other Government officials.
+In this first of two practical sessions, Partner Scott Munnoch, Senior Counsel Brian Klunder and Senior Consultant Caitlin Drouillard will run participants through mock meetings with Members of Parliament from both Government and Opposition, including reviewing a briefing note.
 For this session, participants will break out into smaller groups of 3-4 people.
-TSA’s experts will provide participants with a mock scenario in advance, conduct the meeting and offer constructive feedback and tips based on the learnings from the previous session.
+TSA’s experts will provide participants with a mock scenario in advance, conduct the meeting and offer constructive feedback and tips based on the learnings from the previous sessions.
 This session will allow participants to incorporate the theory they learned from the course into successful government advocacy.

 Founded in 1990, TSA is an independently owned, fully integrated Canadian government and public relations company with offices in Ottawa and Toronto.
 TSA has the in-house expertise to design and implement public affairs strategies of any scale and scope, from research and strategic design to tactical programming and stakeholder engagement.